OPC-ODBC bridge. Inserting OPC data to MS Access database through ODBC.

 This table structure is convenient with a small number of variables that are to correspond with a certain time stamp.

-- Advanced OPC Data Logger Professional or trial version;
+- Advanced OPC Data Logger Professional, Enterprise, or trial version;

 - DDE Server module for opc logger (optionally, for testing purposes.);